Talk… Is our prime means of communication and it is proper that its importance should be recognised in the curriculum.

 In Moreton First, pupils have the opportunity to attend Spoken English lessons as an optional “extra”.
 They may choose to participate in the Shropshire Festival of Verse and Prose as well as the Chester or Cheshire Festival later in the year.

-In the Summer Term all Spoken English pupils prepare for an English Speaking Board Assessment; they give a short talk on a favourite subject, present memorised poetry or drama, read aloud from a favourite book and respond to questions.
+In the Summer Term all Spoken English pupils prepare for an English Speaking Board Assessment; they give a short talk on a favourite subject, present memorised poetry or drama, read aloud from a favourite book and respond to questions from the assessor and listening group.
 The experience of speaking in front of an audience helps children to grow in confidence and poise.

 In Years 7, 8 and 10 the ESB Syllabus QCA Accredited, is part of the English Curriculum and all girls present their oral work for assessment.